 2. Exhibitors must be closely engaged in the feeding, maintenance, training, grooming, and overall welfare of his/her animals.
 Exhibitors and immediate family/guardians are responsible for providing the primary and continuous daily care of livestock projects throughout the validation period.
 The validation period begins immediately following the county validation date through the exhibition of the project at the Burleson County Fair.
 Livestock projects must be raised in Burleson County unless prior approval is given by the Burleson County Fair Board.
 Prior approval must be given in the event the animal will be outside the direct care of the exhibitor, immediate family/guardian, and/or the supervising County Extension Agent or Agricultural Science Teacher.

 3. One pen of heifers may be shown per exhibitor.

 4. Commercial heifer entries are highly encouraged to come from producers in Burleson or surrounding counties.

-April 2, 2022, from 8:00 -12:00 noon.
+5. All Junior Commercial Heifer entries will be validated at the Caldwell Livestock Commission on Saturday, April 1, 2023, from 8:00 -12:00 noon.
 There will be a consignment fee of $10.00 per head and an entry fee of $30 per pen due at validation.

 6. Commercial heifer entries must be less than two years of age at validation.
 Any heifer with eruption of adult incisors will not be allowed to enter.
 THIS WILL BE DETERMINED BY A CERTIFIED VETERINARIAN.